amathislab/BrownBear_ReID/README.md

 ## Acknowledgements

 We thank Steven A. Rosenberg and members of the Mathis group for feedback on earlier versions of this manuscript.
 We thank Maxime Vidal for preliminary data processing and analysis; Julia Ditto and Felipe Restrepo for help with figures; Larry Aumiller, Kelly Debure and Teresa Fish for preliminary study design; MB, LB, JH for citizen science images.
 BR, NW and BPH are grateful for Alaska Education Tax Credit funding donated by the At-Sea Processors Association.
 We are grateful to EPFL’s School of Life Sciences PTECH fund for providing funding (A.M.).

-## Change log (DD.MM.YYYY)
-[15.10.2025]: First data & code release !